GuduleLapointe/w4os/README.md

 - Manual and cron Grid/WP users sync
 - Auth with avatar credentials (if no matching wp account, create one)

+### Paid version

+The free version from WordPress plugins directory and the [paid version](https://magiiic.com/wordpress/plugins/w4os/) are technically the same.
+The only difference is the way you support this plugin developement: with the free version, you join the community experience (please rate and comment), while the paid version helps us to dedicate resources to this project.

 ## Requirements

 - OpenSimulator 0.9.x (0.9.2.2 recommended).
 0.8.x and earlier version might work and used to, but are definitely not supported anymore
 - Latest WordPdress release
 - PHP 8.x or later (8.2 recommended), and the PHP extensions recommended by WordPress (particularly xmlrpc, curl and ImageMagick )

-**Before installing and configure W4OS plugin**, you must already have OpenSimulator up and running, as well as a functional WordPress website.

-### Paid version

-The free version from WordPress plugins directory and the [paid version](https://magiiic.com/wordpress/plugins/w4os/) are technically the same.
-The only difference is the way you support this plugin developement: with the free version, you join the community experience (please rate and comment), while the paid version helps us to dedicate resources to this project.

 ## Troubleshooting